cheomanigua/webdocse/content/docs/hugo/basics.md

 In Hugo, layouts can live in either the project’s (root) or the themes’ layout folders.
 Any template inside the root layout folder will override the theme’s layout that is relative to it.

 For example: `layouts/baseof.html` will override `themes/[hugo-theme]/layouts/baseof.html`.
 So, you can easily customize the theme without editing it directly, which makes updating the theme easier.

+{{< alert text="If you added the theme using Hugo Modules, in order to get access to the theme's directories and files, you must create a Git repository in your root project directory: `git init`." />}}

 ## Add content